 No matter the market category–keep in mind that as you’re building that new variant, do not exclude key elements that make it feel familiar to customers.
 While being distinctly unique is the objective, you have to balance it with including features that customers understand.

 This is why products like Google Docs and Microsoft Word have familiar menu labels such as “File, New, Open, Edit, View, Insert, etc”.
 The respective navigation structures may be designed differently, but many of the labels are familiar and make it quicker for users to understand how the products work.
 Differentiation is about being like the competition while being distinctly more attractive than the competition.

 Product managers today are in a great position to coordinate the differentiation strategy between business areas and the executive team.
 Through this exchange, the company overall grows their understanding of market competition, and learns about the sales, marketing, and customer adoption trends.

 The more your business learns about who is buying products, the more they can learn about why the customers buy them, and find out how to differentiate-by creating more products based on what they want.
 That’s ultimately why building a differentiated product is a powerful way to find the real customers who actually love your services.

 Let’s take a look at the products you use regularly.
 Have you ever wondered about what kind of differentiation strategy they used in order for the product to capture your attention?
 When you chose the product, was it because of the price, the features, the higher quality, or the design, or how it worked for you, or did the product come with a special offer, or all of the above-or perhaps something else?

-As a product manager, have you witnessed examples of how product differentiation strategies worked well in companies?
+As a product manager, have you witnessed examples of product differentiation strategies that worked well for other companies?
 If yes, did they use other tactics that we didn't mention?
-If yes, let us know in the comments, and please don't forget to subscribe to our Product Manager newsletter for more stories, insights and guides.
+If yes, let us know in the comments, and don't forget to subscribe to our Product Manager newsletter for more stories, insights, and guides.